canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 : Lost or starting from here?
 Check or download [here][here1] to see what your current directory should look like.

 Let's add another part to make the snap a bit more interesting.
-In the parts definition, add a new
+In the 'parts' definition, make an
-part:
+addition:

 ```yaml
 parts: